system-zero/system-zero/data/docs/la.md

     provides access to the other fields, as it holds the value of the underlying map

+  - on submaps methods, `this` is a reference to the parent map, unless they are accessing using a colon (':'), thus on:

+    map.submap:method (...)

+    `this` is a reference to submap

   - keys are valid string identifiers and may start with a digit or an underscore

   # Accessing maps.
 This is done by using a dot ('.') after a symbol that refers